 Price does not fall below the current low i.e. the trendline is not valid and should be removed from the analysis.

-- The more swing points connected the stronger the trendline.
+2 – The more swing points connected the stronger the trendline.
 2 swing points are enough for analysis.
-However, 3 touches or more is best to trade trendlines effectively, this can also be achieved with channels which will be discussed in another article.
-Like in the example below, multiple swing points mean a trendline is more likely to hold
+However, 3 touches or more is best to trade trendlines effectively, this can also be achieved with channels.
+Like in the example below, multiple swing points mean a trendline is more likely to hold.

 You have taken a great step by reading this article and gaining an understanding of this powerful technique.
 But that is just the start.
 Now it is up to you to test and find how, and if, trendlines can benefit your trading.

 Until next time, keep calm and trade along.

 A diagonal line on a price chart that connects swing highs or swing lows.
 Trendlines act as support and resistance as normal horizontal levels do.